“I slept like a baby!”

 All of those phrases try to describe the same thing.

-If the coughing reflex and the epiglottis slamming shut don’t stop the food, a condition called aspiration pneumonia can occur.
+If the coughing reflex and the epiglottis slamming shut don’t stop the food, aspiration pneumonia can occur.

 This automatic maneuver by the body can succeed without waking you up if the quantity of food is small.
 However, when a larger quantity of food makes it past the epiglottis, it’s far more likely that you wake up coughing and hacking.